sadaigm/FetchZ/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License with Commercial Use Restrictions.
 See the [LICENSE](./LICENSE) file for details.

+### Commercial Use

+While FetchZ is open source and free to use for personal and enterprise purposes, the following restrictions apply:

+- **Free Use**: Anyone can use, modify, and distribute FetchZ for personal, educational, and internal enterprise development purposes
+- **Commercial Redistribution**: You may not sell FetchZ or offer it as a commercial service without explicit permission from the copyright holder